TGI Fridays: Franchises

 TGI Fridays is a franchising operation, with franchisees owning most of the outlets.
+In 2011, the largest franchisee was The Briad Group in New Jersey, which ran 72 restaurants in six states.
+Briad sold its franchises in 2020.

-The largest franchisee is The Briad Group in New Jersey.
-Whitbread PLC was a major international franchisee.
-Up until 2007, Whitbread had 45 locations in the UK.
-On January 17, 2007, Whitbread sold operating rights of all 45 restaurants back to T.G.I.
-Fridays UK Limited (a consortium consisting of Carlson Restaurants Worldwide Inc. and ABN Amro Capital) thus exiting a partnership formed in 1986.
+Whitbread PLC, with 45 locations in the United Kingdom, was a major international franchisee until 2007.
+On January 17, 2007, Whitbread sold operating rights to all 45 restaurants back to TGI Fridays UK Limited (a consortium consisting of Carlson Restaurants Worldwide Inc. and ABN Amro Capital) thus exiting a partnership formed in 1986.

 TGI Fridays has also been used as a restaurant for hotels run by Country Inns & Suites by Carlson brand.
-In 2014 the investment trust Electra Private Equity bought Fridays British subsidiary with 66 sites across the UK.
-In 2021 Electra spun off its hospitality business ″Hostmore Plc″, which owns Fridays in the UK.
+In 2014, the investment trust Electra Private Equity bought Fridays' British subsidiary with 66 sites across the UK.
+In 2021, Electra spun off its hospitality business, including Fridays in the UK, as Hostmore PLC.
+On 18 September 2024, Hostmore PLC entered administration; all UK restaurant locations were offered for sale.
+51 sites were sold the following month, while a further 35 closed.